nglinhbao/EU-AI-Act-Assessment/README.md

 ![Workflow](./workflow.png)

+### Steps to Run the Assessment:

+1. **Prepare the AI System Description**:
+   - Create a `.txt` file containing the description of the AI system that you wish to assess.
+   - Example:
+     ```txt
+     This AI system assists in medical diagnostics by analyzing patient health data.
+It processes sensitive health records and suggests possible conditions based on the data.
+     ```

-1. **Run the Assessment Script:**
+2. **Run the Assessment Script**:

-   To start the AI system classification process:
+   To start the AI system classification process, make sure you have the system description `.txt` file ready, and execute the following command:

    ```bash
    python3 main.py
    ```

-2. **Prompt System:**
+3. **Prompts and AI System Evaluation**:
-   The system reads prompts from a CSV file (`ai_system_risk_prompts.csv`) and evaluates the AI system through different stages.
-If an AI system is deemed to pose an unacceptable risk, the process halts and returns the result.
-Otherwise, it proceeds through all stages to classify the system as high, limited, or minimal risk.
+   - The system reads prompts from the `CSV` file (`ai_system_risk_prompts.csv`) and evaluates the AI system based on its description.
+   - If the AI system poses an **Unacceptable Risk**, the process halts and returns the result.
+Otherwise, it proceeds through all stages to classify the system as **High Risk**, **Limited Risk**, or **Minimal Risk**.

-3. **Input and Output:**
+4. **Output**:
-   - The system evaluates inputs based on predefined prompts in the CSV file and generates a response for each stage using the LLaMA 2 model.
+   - The system provides a risk categorization based on the predefined prompts in the CSV file.
-   - The output is the risk categorization of the AI system (e.g., **Unacceptable Risk**, **High Risk**, **Limited Risk**, or **Minimal Risk**).
+   - Example outcomes include: **Unacceptable Risk**, **High Risk**, **Limited Risk**, or **Minimal Risk**.

 ## AI Risk Assessment Workflow

 The assessment follows these key stages:

 1. **Initial Risk Assessment**:
-   - The system checks for unacceptable risks like violations of human rights or major impacts on society.
+   - The system checks for unacceptable risks, such as violations of human rights or significant societal impact.
-   - If any prompt returns "Yes," the system categorizes the AI as **Unacceptable Risk** and halts further assessment.
+   - If any prompt receives a "Yes" answer, the system is classified as **Unacceptable Risk** and further assessment stops.

 2. **Level-Based Risk Assessment**:
-   - If the system passes the initial assessment, it moves to a more detailed evaluation of the AI's impact on health, safety, and data privacy.
+   - If no unacceptable risks are found, the system moves to a more detailed evaluation based on its impact on human health, safety, security, and privacy.

 3. **Risk Categorization**:
-   - The final stage assigns a risk level based on previous assessments, categorizing the AI system as **High Risk**, **Limited Risk**, or **Minimal Risk**.
+   - The system is classified as either **High Risk**, **Limited Risk**, or **Minimal Risk** based on the results of the previous assessments.

 4. **Ongoing Monitoring**:
-   - Additional prompts for continuous risk monitoring and ethical compliance
+   - Additional monitoring prompts ensure that the system remains compliant with ethical and performance standards over time.